-(a) english language arts and letteracy.-(including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing).; demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in aspects of daily living.
+- (a) english language arts and lLiteracy, (including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing); demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in aspects of daily living.
 All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g., screening, formative, summative, and diagnostic) and the linguistic background of each student.
-Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility.;

-(b) mathematical content and practices, fincluding numbers, operations, and the concepts of algebra and geometry-by the end of grade 10);

-(c) Science and Engineering Practices, scientific practices.

-Ideas, scientific inquiry and content knowledge (including that include s the concepts of life sciences, physical sciences, earth and space sciences, and engineering and technology design);
+Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility.; - (b) mathematical content and practices.-{including numbers, operations, and the concepts of algebra and geometry: by the end of grade 10); - (c) science and engineering practices, scientific practices, ceross-cutting concepts, and disciplinary core ideas, scientific inquiry and content knowledge (including that include s-the concepts of life sciences, physical sciences, earth and space sciences, and engineering and technology design); - (d) global citizenship, (including the concepts of civics, economics, geography, world language, the arts and cultural studies, and history); - (e)(e) physical education and health education, as defined in 16 V.S.A. § 13, 1, and Schools shall: